ivarref/clj-paginate/README.md

 That is all that is needed for the basic use case to work.

-## Simple OR filters
+## OR filters

-Sometimes you may want to provide a simple filtering of the data.
+Sometimes you may want to provide a filtering of the data.
-This is done in four steps:
+This is done in two steps:

-1. Your HTTP endpoint must support parameters that represents the or filter.
+1. Your HTTP endpoint must support a parameter that represents the or filter.
-2. Create the or filter based on the initial query or the given cursor.
-3. Create a filter function based on the filters.
-Pass this to the paginate function using `:filter`.
-4. Pass `:context` to the paginate function to store the filters in the cursor, i.e. it will be used in subsequent queries.
+2. Pass a map to the `paginate` function along with `:filter` in `opts`.
+   `:filter` should be a vector of the keys of the map that you want to filter on.

 As an example, let's add a `:status` property to our previous example and make it filterable: